List of United States senators in the 109th Congress

-This is a complete list of members of the United States Senate during the 109th United States Congress listed by seniority, from January 3, 2005, to January 3, 2007.
+This is a complete list of United States senators during the 109th United States Congress listed by seniority from January 3, 2005, to January 3, 2007.

 Order of service is based on the commencement of the senator's first term.
-Behind this is former service as a senator (only giving the senator seniority within their new incoming class), Vice President, U.S. Representative, Cabinet secretary, or governor of a state.
+Behind this is former service as a senator (only giving the senator seniority within their new incoming class), vice president, U.S. representative, Cabinet secretary, or governor of a state.
 The final factor is the population of their state.

 In this congress, Jeff Bingaman was the most senior junior senator and Elizabeth Dole was the most junior senior senator.

 Senators who were sworn in during the middle of the two-year congressional term (up until the last senator who was not sworn in early after winning the November 2006 election) are listed at the end of the list with no number.

 Terms of service

 U.S. Senate seniority list

+The most senior senators by class were Robert Byrd (D-West Virginia) from Class 1, Ted Stevens (R-Alaska) from Class 2, and Daniel Inouye (D-Hawaii) from Class 3.